MikeGordillo/03DayHomeWork/README.md

 # 03DayHomeWork
-To Improve codebase for long-term sustainability
-To make sure links were functional.
+Our task was to improve codebase for long-term sustainability To make sure links were functional.
 Cosolidate css properties.
 Organize properties to follow the semantic structure of the Html elements.